webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-math.md

 > <div data-diagram="space-change-0" data-caption="clip space"></div>
 >
 > The white area is the texture.
 Blue is outside the texture.
 We're in clip space.
-> Positions passed in need to be in clip space
+> Positions passed in need to be in clip space.
+The green area in the top right
+> is the top left corner of the F. It's upside down because in clip space +Y is up but
+> the F was designed in pixel space which is +Y down.
+Further, clip space shows
+> only 2x2 units but the F is 100x150 units big so we just see one unit's worth.

 Step 2:  `mat3.projection(canvas.clientWidth, canvas.clientHeight, matrixValue);`